Trinity Beach

 Trinity Beach lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As per ABS population updates and AreaSearch validation for the broader area, the estimated population of Trinity Beach as of Feb 2026 is around 8,444.
-This figure reflects a growth of 1,850 people (28.1%) since the 2021 Census which reported a population of 6,594.
-The change is inferred from AreaSearch's estimated resident population of 7,804 in Jun 2024 and an additional 244 validated new addresses since the Census date.
-This results in a population density ratio of 1,412 persons per square kilometer, exceeding national averages assessed by AreaSearch.
-Trinity Beach's growth rate of 28.1% since the 2021 census outpaces the SA4 region (8.5%) and Rest of Qld, positioning it as a growth leader in the region.
+As of May 2026, the estimated population of Trinity Beach is around 7,689, reflecting a 16.6% increase from the 2021 Census figure of 6,594 people.
+This growth was inferred from AreaSearch's estimation of the resident population at 7,679, based on the latest ERP data release by the ABS in June 2025 and an additional 244 validated new addresses since the Census date.
+The population density is 1,285 persons per square kilometer, above the national average assessed by AreaSearch.
+Trinity Beach's growth exceeded that of its SA4 region (7.5%) and the Rest of Qld, making it a growth leader in the region.
 Interstate migration contributed approximately 60.0% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.
+For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.

 Frequently Asked Questions - Population